-- Other ingredients: butter, salt, baking powder, one egg.
+- Other ingredients: butter, salt, baking powder, and one egg.

-- Cast-iron pan: I use a 12 inch cast iron skillet (30 cm).
+- Cast-iron pan: I use a 12-inch cast iron skillet (30 cm).
 However, if you don’t have one, you can bake the cornbread in a casserole dish or similar size.
-The shape of the dish doesn’t matter; it can be round, oval, rectangular.
+The shape of the dish doesn’t matter; it can be round, oval, or rectangular.

 How to make it?

 - Preheat: Turn on the oven and set the temperature to 350 degrees Fahrenheit (200 degrees Celsius).
 Place one tablespoon of lard, butter, or bacon drippings in the skillet and place the skillet in the oven; it will heat up while the oven preheats.

 - Batter: In the meantime, make the batter.

 - Whisk dry ingredients in a medium bowl: mix cornmeal, all-purpose flour, salt, sugar, and baking powder.
 Set aside.

 - Melt butter in a saucepan large enough to hold all the remaining ingredients as well.
 Let cool for one or two minutes while you mix the dry ingredients (2).

 - Pour the milk over the melted butter and whisk well.
 Add egg and whisk again (3).